linkedin/forthic/forthic-react/v1/docs/elements/RecordsTable.md

 * `total_info` (optional): Record with the following fields
     * `total_row_label` (optional): Specifies label to use for total row.
 If set, computes total row.
 NOTE: The row totals are computed only for the visible records
     * `total_col_label` (optional): Specifies label to use for total col. If set, computes total col
+    * `col_fclick` (optional): Forthic executed on total column cell click.
+The Forthic should expect an array record values associated with the row
+    * `row_fclick` (optional): Forthic executed on total row cell click.
+The Forthic should expect an array record values associated with the row
-    * `fclick` (optional): Forthic executed on click.
+    * `grand_fclick` (optional): Forthic executed on grand total cell click.
 The Forthic should expect an array record values associated with the row
     * `col_className` (optional): Classnames for total column
 * `pagination_info` (optional): Record with the following fields
     * `page_size`: Number of records to show in each page.
 Setting this enables pagination